 Phase I: Come Up With a Strategy

 A trusted CPA or accountant, ideally with experience in real estate, can make a huge difference when you’re first trying to figure out how to get into real estate investing.
-Other new investors have found it extremely helpful to network with other investors and find a real estate mentor that’s willing to help you come up with a plan of action.
+Other new investors have found it extremely helpful to network with other investors and find a real estate mentor willing to help them develop a plan of action.

-These experts can help you define your investment goals and the timeframe in which you hope to achieve them.
+These experts can help you define your investment goals and the timeframe to achieve them.
 Generally, real estate is a very safe long-term investment.
 Thanks to factors like appreciation and inflation, for example.
-While people have found success in many short-term real estate investment strategies (i.e. flipping, short-term rentals, etc.), it almost always comes with a lot more risk–especially if you’ve never done it before.
+While people have found success in many short-term real estate investment strategies (i.e., flipping, short-term rentals, etc.), it almost always comes with a lot more risk–especially if you’ve never done it before.

-Whenever you make a big financial decision, like buying a rental property, it’s massively important to have enough cash reserves in the bank.
+Whenever you make a big financial decision, like buying a rental property, it’s important to have enough cash reserves in the bank.
 We’ve recently been reminded by COVID-19 that you never know what could happen.
 A tenant’s ability to pay rent can change at the drop of a dime.
-It’s so important, now more than ever, to have at least six months of money in the bank to cover your rental property mortgage in the event of vacancies and other unexpected expenses.
+It’s so important to have at least six months of money in the bank to cover your rental property mortgage in the event of vacancies and other unexpected expenses.

 If you can’t afford to lose your investment, then your risk tolerance would be considered low.
-If your investment tanks and your finances remain relatively unaffected, at least for a while, then your risk tolerance is much higher.
-Understanding the level of risk you are able to tolerate will help you figure out how much money you should invest.
+If your investment tanks and finances remain relatively unaffected, at least for a while, your risk tolerance is much higher.
+Understanding the level of risk you can tolerate will help you figure out how much money you should invest.3.

 Assuming you’re just starting in real estate, you don’t have to buy a rental property to invest.
-Although this can be really affordable – in some markets you can buy an investment property in a strong B neighborhood for as little as $100,000.
-However, if you’re not ready for that yet there are a number of different ways to get into real estate.
+However, it can be really affordable as some markets have investment properties in a strong B neighborhood for as little as $100,000.
+However, if you’re not ready for that yet, there are several different ways to get into real estate.
 Many online platforms offer options to buy a percentage of a larger real estate fund.
 Some offer minimum investments as low as $500.
-More on that later…
+More on that later.

-There are several different types of real estate you can buy.
-Each one is a bit different and explained below.
+You can buy several different types of real estate.
+Each one is slightly different and is explained below.

 Residential

-Residential real estate has a bunch of different sub categories.
-They include, single family and multi-family homes.
+Residential real estate has a bunch of different subcategories.
+They include single-family (SFH) and multi-family homes (MFH).
 Fixer uppers and foreclosures can also fall under this category.
-If you’re a first time investor, a SFH will be cheaper than buying a multi-family home and in good markets actually have better appreciation.
+If you’re a first-time investor, an SFH will be cheaper than buying a multi-family home and, in good markets, have a better appreciation.
 SFHs are also easier to sell when the time comes.

-There are, of course, disadvantages to SFHs, including a higher cost per unit between tenants as there is more square footage.
-There tends to be more demand for these types of homes, which can make it difficult to get a good deal when there are multiple offers on one property.
+There are, of course, disadvantages to single-family homes, including a higher cost per unit between tenants as there is more square footage.
+There tends to be more demand for these types of homes, making it difficult to get a good deal when multiple offers exist on one property.

 Multi-family real estate has more than one unit.
-They can be duplexes, triplexes, townhomes, condos or apartments.
+You could invest in duplexes, triplexes, fourplexes, townhomes, condos or apartments.
 Owners of multi-family real estate have a better opportunity to make more money, quicker.
 Buyers also only have to get one insurance policy, one mortgage and one property tax bill.
 Whereas investors that own more than one SFHs must carry multiple mortgages, insurance policies, and pay property taxes on every rental.

 The biggest issue with investing in multi-family homes is that they are more expensive upfront.
-As a beginner to the real estate investing world, it may be a better idea to start out small and work your way up to bigger deals as you gain experience.
+As a beginner in the real estate investing world, it may be a better idea to start small and work your way up to bigger deals as you gain experience.

 Commercial